nap-it/vanetza-nap/README.md

 Check that the message format follows JSON spec
 <Exception Info>
 ```
 * JSON is valid but can't be parsed as the specified ETSI C-ITS message.
-Verify that all required fields are present and that the messages folow the respective ETSI format correctly.
+Verify that all required fields are present and that the messages follow the respective ETSI format correctly.
 ```
 -- Vanetza ETSI Decoding Error --
 Check that the message format follows ETSI spec